pablobernabeu/UKCLC2020-workshop-Open-data-and-reproducibility/README.md

 - **Live demo:** Eirini, 10 minutes

     How to enable web-based environments for an RStudio instance and a Shiny app.

+    The repository shown during the demo is this one: https://github.com/eirini-zormpa/slow-naming

 - **Task:** Creating runtime.txt and install.R files, adding those to a GitHub repo (a fork of [this one](https://github.com/eirini-zormpa/slow-naming)), creating the Binder repo on mybinder.org, and accessing the RStudio and Shiny environments by editing the URL address [as specified here](https://github.com/binder-examples/r/blob/3fdd90b2c359f249f1707174df0556d48b7d47ef/README.md).